The problem

 Problem: Unknown combined net worth

 Both partners connect their accounts.
-See combined net worth, total assets, and total debts — the real financial picture as a couple.
+You'll see combined net worth, total assets, and total debts — your real financial picture as a couple.

 Problem: Shared vs. individual expenses

-Category-level budgets track spending from all connected accounts.
-Set budgets for shared categories (groceries, rent) and individual ones (hobbies, clothes).
+Set category-level budgets that track spending from all connected accounts.
+Shared categories for rent and groceries, individual ones for hobbies and clothes.

 Problem: Separate saving for shared goals

-Track savings across all accounts toward shared goals.
-Whether money is in joint or individual accounts, total progress is visible.
+Track savings toward shared goals across all accounts.
+Whether the money is in joint or individual accounts, you'll see total progress.

 Problem: Misaligned spending habits